-Large-Scale Asset Purchase Programs
+Large-Scale Asset Purchase Programs and Reinvestment of Principal Payments

-The FOMC authorized and directed the FRBNY to purchase \$300 billion of longer-term Treasury securities to help improve conditions in private credit markets.
+On March 18, 2009, the FOMC authorized and directed the FRBNY to purchase \$300 billion of longer-term Treasury securities to help improve conditions in private credit markets.
 The FRBNY began the purchases of these Treasury securities in March 2009 and completed them in October 2009.
-On August 10, 2010, the FOMC announced that the Federal Reserve will maintain the level of domestic securities holdings in the SOMA portfolio by reinvesting principal payments from GSE debt securities and Federal agency and GSE MBS in longer-term Treasury securities.
-On November 3, 2010, the FOMC announced its intention to expand the SOMA portfolio holdings of longer-term Treasury securities by an additional \$600 billion by June 2011.
-The FOMC will regularly review the pace of these securities purchases and the overall size of the asset purchase program and will adjust the program as needed to best foster maximum employment and price stability.
+On August 10, 2010, the FOMC announced that the Federal Reserve would maintain the level of domestic securities holdings in the SOMA portfolio by reinvesting principal payments from GSE debt securities and federal agency and GSE MBS in longer-term Treasury securities.
+On November 3, 2010, the FOMC announced its intention to expand the SOMA portfolio holdings of longer-term Treasury securities by an additional \$600 billion and completed these purchases in June 2011.
+On June 22, 2011, the FOMC announced that the Federal Reserve would maintain its existing policy of reinvesting principal payments from all domestic securities in Treasury securities.
+On September 21, 2011, the FOMC announced that the Federal Reserve intends to purchase, by the end of June 2012, \$400 billion par value of Treasury securities with remaining maturities of 3 years or less, of which \$133 billion has been purchased and \$134 billion sold as of December 31, 2011.
+In addition, the FOMC announced that it will maintain its existing policy of rolling over maturing Treasury securities at auction, and, rather than reinvesting principal payments from GSE debt securities and federal agency and GSE MBS in Treasury securities, such payments will be reinvested in federal agency and GSE MBS.

-The FOMC authorized and directed the FRBNY to purchase GSE debt securities and Federal agency and GSE MBS, with a goal to provide support to mortgage and housing markets and to foster improved conditions in financial markets more generally.
-The FRBNY was authorized to purchase up to \$175 billion in fixed-rate, non-callable GSE debt securities and \$1.25 trillion in fixed-rate Federal agency and GSE MBS.
-Purchases of GSE debt securities began in November 2008, and purchases of Federal agency and GSE MBS began in January 2009.
-The FRBNY completed the purchases of GSE debt securities and Federal agency and GSE MBS in March 2010.
-The settlement of all Federal agency and GSE MBS transactions was completed by August 2010.
+The FOMC authorized and directed the FRBNY to purchase GSE debt securities and federal agency and GSE MBS, with a goal to provide support to mortgage and housing markets and to foster improved conditions in financial markets more generally.
+The FRBNY was authorized to purchase up to \$175 billion in fixed-rate, non-callable GSE debt securities and \$1.25 trillion in fixed-rate federal agency and GSE MBS.
+Purchases of GSE debt securities began in November 2008, and purchases of federal agency and GSE MBS began in January 2009.
+The FRBNY completed the purchases of GSE debt securities and federal agency and GSE MBS in March 2010.
+The settlement of all federal agency and GSE MBS transactions was completed by August 2010.
+As discussed above, on September 21, 2011, the FOMC announced that the Federal Reserve will begin to reinvest principal payments from its holdings of GSE debt securities and federal agency and GSE MBS in federal agency and GSE MBS.